-- 1. Permit Application Form completed with all background information - 2.
-Mining Plan for the duration of the mine operations - 3.
-Reclamation Plan including final disposition of the land or land use - 4.
-Comprehensive Domestic Well Inventory for the potentially impacted area - 5.
-Wetland Delineation for the potentially impacted area - 6.
-Hydrogeologic Investigation Report including a resource impact analysis, water well and boring records, information on the subsurface geologic formations penetrated by the well, geological formation or aquifer that will serve as the water source, and geologic information from test holes drilled to locate the site of the production well, the maximum daily, seasonal, and annual pumpage rates and volumes being requested, information on groundwater quality and the articulation of a groundwater conceptual model for the area. - 7.
-Aquifer Test Report with quantified aquifer properties - 8.
-Groundwater Computer Model developed in coordination with DNR that is parameterized using aquifer test results, calibrated, verified and used to run simulations of future possible mining and reclamation scenarios - 9.
-Calcareous Fen Management Plan (if a calcareous fen is potentially impacted) - 10.
-Proposed Monitoring Plan for groundwater and surface water resources - 11.
+- • - 1.
+Mining Plan for the duration of the mine operations - 2.
+Reclamation Plan including final disposition of the land or land use - 3.
+Comprehensive Domestic Well Inventory for the potentially impacted area - 4.
+Wetland Delineation for the potentially impacted area - 5.
+Hydrogeologic Investigation Report including a resource impact analysis, water well and boring records, information on the subsurface geologic formations penetrated by the well, geological formation or aquifer that will serve as the water source, and geologic information from test holes drilled to locate the site of the production well, the maximum daily, seasonal, and annual pumpage rates and volumes being requested, information on groundwater quality and the articulation of a groundwater conceptual model for the area. - 6.
+Aguifer Test Report with quantified aguifer properties - 7.
+Groundwater Computer Model developed in coordination with DNR that is parameterized using aquifer test results, calibrated, verified and used to run simulations of future possible mining and reclamation scenarios - 8.
+Calcareous Fen Management Plan (if a calcareous fen is potentially impacted) - 9.
+Proposed Monitoring Plan for groundwater and surface water resources - 10.
 Proposed Mitigation Plan for water use and water resource impacts including a proactive domestic well interference remediation policy.

 It is noted that some items as listed above, such as the Mining Plan or Reclamation Plan, may evolve throughout the life of the proposed project.
 Applicable materials to this point should be provided in the application package that has been coordinated and finalized to the extent possible with the LGU.
 If throughout the life of the project, the proposed project changes such that these plans are revised and proposed changes may affect the hydrogeology, the revised materials should be provided to the DNR for further evaluation on how it pertains to the existing permit.
+It should also be noted that if the silica sand mine is located within one mile of a designated trout stream in the Paleozoic plateau ecological section, a silica sand mining trout stream setback permit is required.
+This is presented in section E.5 of this document.

-Upon receipt, the DNR Area Hydrologist distributes the permit application and coordinates a request for comments with the LGUs and DNR Divisions of Fisheries, Wildlife and Ecological and Water Resources staff.
+Upon receipt, the DNR Area Hydrologist distributes the permit application and coordinates a request for comments with the LGUs and DNR Divisions of Fisheries, Wildlife and Ecological and Water Resources staff, as appropriate.
 Groundwater technical review will be completed by the DNR Regional Groundwater Specialist as the required reports and plans are submitted to the DNR Area Hydrologist.
 Groundwater technical review will often include a domestic well risk analysis, interpretation of the data, comments on any technical deficiencies and recommendations for additional technical work, water monitoring or permit condition language.
 All water appropriation installations must be equipped with a flow meter to measure the quantity of water used.
 The methods used for measuring water use are based on the quantity of water appropriated, the source of water, and the method of appropriating or using water.
 Records of the amount of water appropriated must be kept for each installation.
-The readings and the total amount of water appropriated must be reported annually to the DNR along with payment of the water use fees on or before February 15 of the following year.
+The monthly readings and the total amount of water appropriated must be reported annually to the DNR along with payment of the water use fees on or before February 15 of the following year.